Xinyi-Ding/Scolarly-Net/README.md

 ## Code Defect Analysis

+The code analysis identifies several areas for improvement in terms of readability, maintainability, and security.
+Key issues include a lack of comments, modularity, and packaging, potential for asynchronous processing, error handling, code duplication, hardcoded values, and SQL injection risk.
+Additionally, there's room for improvement in external dependencies management, code documentation, and code formatting.

 ### Lack of Comments

 The code lacks comments, making it less understandable.
 Adding comments would enhance code readability.